 With the release of the affordable, yet considerably more powerful (compared to most mobile GPUs from the previous generation) GTX 1050 and 1050 Ti a number of OEMs released their versions of “entry-level” gaming laptops.
 Dell was one of the first to jump on that train with its Inspiron 7567 – a good-looking laptop with plenty of horsepower under the hood, stable cooling design and easy to maintain.
-What lacks, however, is an important feature – an IPS panel, which seems to have become the norm for more affordable configurations – with the small exception of the Lenovo Legion Y520, which is able to offer a decent IPS panel for a comparable price.
+What lacks, however, is an important feature – an IPS panel, which used to be a norm for more affordable configurations but now only the Lenovo Legion Y520, and in some regions the Aspire VX 15, are able to offer a decent IPS panel for a comparable price.
 Interestingly, enough though, the Inspiron 7567 scored better than most laptops we’ve tested so far in terms of battery life, which is unusual for a gaming-oriented machine.

 You can find some of the available configurations here: http://amzn.to/2mQUGQK